-- 15. The policy measures will focus on enhancing (i) energy trade and security; (ii) financial viability of energy supply entities and the sustainability of energy services; (iii) social protection in the energy sector; (iv) sector restructuring and commercialization; (v) sector regulation; (vi) promotion of private sector participation; (vii) cooperation in international river basins; (viii) littoral agreements; and (ix) alternative and renewable energy options. - 16.
+- 15. The policy measures will focus on enhancing (i) energy trade and security; (ii) financial viability of energy supply entities and the sustainability of energy services; (iii) social protection in the energy sector; (iv) sector restructuring and commercialization; (v) sector regulation; (vi) promotion of private sector participation; (vii) cooperation in international river basins; (viii) littoral agreements; 2 (ix) alternative and renewable energy options; and (x) energy efficiency and initiatives under Clean Development Mechanism (CDM) and other (successor) carbon financing mechanisms. - 16.
 The choice and sequencing of these policy measures will be in accordance with the circumstances of each country and planned forms of cooperation.
 The pursuit of such chosen policies will be to the extent they are politically and administratively feasible.